 Nano Crystal Coat: non-reflective coating for clearer images.

-VR: Vibration Reduction: Nikon’s version Image Stabilisation to cur down the effects of hand shake.
+VR: Vibration Reduction: Nikon’s version Image Stabilisation to cut down the effects of camera shake.

 PC-E: Perspective Control for architectural photography.